Josh5/action.publish-swarm-stack/docs_template/README.md

 1. Name the stack according the the docker-compose YAML file name in this repo.
 1. Configure the stack to pull from a git repository.
-1. Optionally, if you wish to enable authentication, enter the Username and a PAT.
+1. Optionally, if you need to enable authentication, enter the Username and a PAT.
+   Note that this is only required for private GitHub repositories.
     - Username: `portainer`
     - PAT: `*****`
 1. Enter in the details for this repo.